netobserv/netobserv.github.io/content/posts/2025-01-15-perf-improvements.md

 After that I ran the same command twice, first with NetObserv 1.7, second with NetObserv 1.8.

 In both cases, some values remained unchanged compared to the baseline: Fastest was always 0.0006s, Average 0.0015s, and same for the Fastest and Average details (DNS+dialup, DNS-lookup, req write, resp wait, resp read).
-Which is a good sign that NetObserv doesn't generate latency overhead for most of the requests.
+These numbers are a good sign that NetObserv doesn't generate latency overhead for most of the requests.
 It's on higher percentiles that an overhead starts showing up.

 **Fig. 5: latency distribution across baseline and versions (in seconds)**